-International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive an I-20 and complete the New Student To-Do List.
-The following materials must be submitted to ISSS in order to receive an I-20:
+International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive an I-20 Form and complete the New Student To-Do List.
+Students must confirm their enrollment at UMD before their student visa application process can begin.

 From merit scholarships and need-based aid to understanding your payment options, learn how you can finance your education.